NOTICE: SEE NEW UPDATED 2018 TUTORIAL —> CLICK HERE

 As a side benefit, if you have a MiFi, JetPack, Hot-Spot, or something else you use to connect you to the Internet, you can also connect this setup to that just like you would an RV park.
 This is great for the times you need it, like if the park is just really bad or you are somewhere that does not have Internet.
 Then all your devices will just stay on your secure Wi-Fi without the need to change to another connection.

-NOTICE: These Nanostations are very powerful, please DO NOT point it at your our personal HotSpot or even have it close.
+IMPORTANT NOTE: These Nanostations are very powerful, please DO NOT point it at your our personal HotSpot or even have it close.
 I would suggest laying it down flat when used with the HotSpot so not to over modulate the radios.
 Try to be between -50db and -70db when looking at the signal.

 The video is a little long, 24 minutes , but that does not mean it is difficult.
 I just happen to go into more detail and explain things along the way.
 I could have made it 10 minutes but then some people would likely become confused.

 *** NOTICE 1 *** In order to configure the NanoStation you MUST HAVE a network port in your computer and KNOW HOW TO change the network settings from using DHCP to using a STATIC IP and back again.
 I use my MacBook showing my screen, so if you have a Mac product, you should be able to follow along.
 If you use Windows, here is a Google search to help you if needed – CLICK HERE (You will only need to set the IP and Subnet.)
 NOTE: New MacBooks may not have a network card, and the MacBook Air surely does not.
 If you need a network adaptor a USB to Ethernet one works great.
-I use this one in my MacBook Air that is $18… Plugable USB to Eithernet.
+I use this one in my MacBook Air… Plugable USB to Eithernet.

 *** NOTICE 2 *** You will also likely need one computer to do the configuration with and another to watch this video as we will be turning off Wi-Fi during the process.